Segmented Heterochromia in Black Scalp Hair Associated With Iron-Deficiency Anemia

 TLDR Iron deficiency can cause hair color changes, which can be reversed with iron supplements.

-A 15-year-old girl exhibited segmented heterochromia in her black scalp hair, characterized by alternating dark and light bands, which was associated with iron-deficiency anemia.
-Clinical and laboratory investigations suggested that low serum iron levels were crucial in reducing eumelanogenesis and possibly affecting melanin transfer.
-The condition resolved completely following iron supplementation, which led to increased eumelanogenesis in the hair.
-This case indicated that iron played a significant role in the process of melanogenesis within follicular melanocytes.
+A study from 1989 described a newly recognized disorder in which a 15-year-old girl exhibited segmented heterochromia in her black scalp hair, characterized by alternating dark and light bands, associated with iron-deficiency anemia.
+Clinical and laboratory investigations suggested that low serum iron levels played a critical role in reducing eumelanogenesis and possibly affecting melanin transfer.
+The condition was completely resolved after iron supplementation, which was associated with increased eumelanogenesis in the recovered hair.
+This case indicated that iron was involved in the kinetics of melanogenesis within follicular melanocytes.

 Discuss this study in the Community →